My Son’s Poetry

 With stars I set the sky alight

-Through any weather I’ll shine my best
+Through any weather I’ll shine my

 Until the sunshine lets me rest